 An American Express Survey in 2013 said 60% of small business owners were not saving the money they needed for retirement.
 This means many of their employees are likely not saving enough for retirement either.
-However, if SMB owners knew the incredible tax benefits they could get from offering retirement plans to their employees, they would make it a top priority.
+However, a small business 401(k) carries with it not only an inredible employee benefit, but also spacial tax incentives that SMB owners can get from offering retirement plans to their employees.

 If you're feeling completely lost, check out 401(k) Basics for Employers.